rocket-pool/docs.rocketpool.net/docs/guides/node/solo-staker-migration.md

 - They **earn commission** on the portion of ETH they borrow from the pool stakers (24 ETH).
 - Your existing 32 ETH bond could be used to create up to **three additional validators** (on top of the one you already have).
 - They are eligible for participation in the [Smoothing Pool](./fee-distrib-sp#the-smoothing-pool) which pools all Execution layer rewards (e.g., from block proposals and [MEV rewards](./mev.mdx)) and fairly distributes them among participants during each rewards interval.
-- If you stake RPL, they will earn bonus commisoin and RPL inflation rewards (which currently provide a higher APR than ETH staking rewards).
+- If you stake RPL, they will earn bonus commission and RPL inflation rewards (which currently provide a higher APR than ETH staking rewards).

 That being said, there are some differences that are important to highlight: